ber3ben/fixity-vault/README.md

 ## License & Attribution

 This tool processes publicly available metadata from the Internet Archive.
 Exported credit blocks are formatted for public domain attribution and archival recordkeeping.

+### I do not work for or are affiliated with the Internet Archive.
+I'm just a big fan with ideas.